grace-anderson/tech-blog/README.md

 ## Contribution Guidelines
 * Contributions are welcome.
-* Support resolving a number of issues would be very much appreciated: [Tech Blog Issues](https://github.com/grace-anderson/tech-blog/issues)
+* Support resolving issues is very much appreciated: [Tech Blog Issues](https://github.com/grace-anderson/tech-blog/issues)
 * You may contribute to the **Tech Blog** project following the Contribution Guidelines below.
 * The code is located in the [Tech Blog Code Repository](https://github.com/grace-anderson/tech-blog)
 * To contribute, open a new issue describing your proposed enhancement or fix.